A New Perspective on Stabilizing GANs training: Direct Adversarial Training: Background and Related Work

 \subsection{The Adversarial Robustness with GANs Training}

-Recently, some works begin to analyze the relationship between GANs training and adversarial robustness.
+Recently, some works {have begun} to analyze the relationship between GANs training and adversarial robustness.
 RobGAN \cite{liu2019rob} is the first work to introduce adversarial training in GANs training, which adds the adversarial training for the classifier in cGANs.
 This method does not directly analyze adversarial examples of the discriminator.
-Furthermore, Zhou et al \cite{zhou2018don} analyze the non-robust characteristics of the discriminator for the first time.
-They propose the consistent regularization between clean images and adversarial images in the training of GANs, which will let the discriminator not be fooled by adversarial examples.
-As we all know, adversarial training is a remarkable method to improve adversarial robustness.
+Furthermore, {Zhou \textit{et al.}} \cite{zhou2018don} analyze the non-robust characteristics of the discriminator for the first time.
+They propose the consistent regularization between adversarial images and clean images during the training of GANs, which will let the discriminator not be fooled by adversarial examples.
+As we all know, adversarial training is a remarkable method to improve the robustness of networks.
 Concurrent with our work, several methods \cite{zhang2020robust,liu2020adversarial} independently propose adversarial training for the training of GANs.
-We urge the readers to check out their work for more details.
 Compared with concurrent works mentioned above, our paper analyzes the possibility of the generator to generate adversarial examples and the relationship between Direct Adversarial Training and adaptive Lipschitz minimum.
 Moreover, our work contains richer experiment results and better performance.